sajibcse68/MyDailyLearn/javascript/question-and-answer.md

 #### Q. How does `this` keyword change in different context?

 `this` is a keyword whose value changes depending on how a function gets called.
-There `six` different ways where `this` can take take new values.
+There have `six` different ways where `this` can take take new values.
 They are:

 1. `this` in global context